 Jason Eck

 Two players, receiver Hayden Hatten and defensive back Marcus Harris, were both named All-Americans.
-For Hatten, marking his second straight All-American nod.
+For Hatten, it marked his second straight All-American nod.

 Idaho ranked in the Top 20 in the FCS in passing efficiency (5th at 168.1), scoring offense (13th at 35.9), fewest passing yards allowed (19th at 190.0), turnover margin (9th at +0.83), red zone offense (5th at 92.3%), punt returns (13th at 13.9), kickoff returns (13th at 24.1), and time of possession (2nd at 35:07).

-At South Dakota State, he helped lead the Jackrabbits to three FCS Playoff semifinal appearances in four seasons and a national championship game appearance in the spring 2021 season.
+At South Dakota State, he helped lead the Jackrabbits to four FCS Playoff semifinal appearances and a national championship game appearance in the spring 2021 season.
 In three years as the offensive coordinator at SDSU, Eck’s teams averaged 32.5 points per game, including 37.5 in his final season in 2021.
-The Jackrabbits were eighth in scoring offense, seventh in team passing efficiency and eighth in rushing offense behind the FCS’ leading rusher, Pierre Strong.
+The Jackrabbits were eighth in scoring offense, seventh in team passing efficiency, and eighth in rushing offense behind the FCS’s leading rusher, Pierre Strong.

 In the 2021 spring season, freshman quarterback Mark Gronowski was the runner-up for the Jerry Rice Award as the FCS freshman of the year before being injured on the first series of the National Championship game.
 The Jackrabbits fell just 23-21 despite missing Gronowski.

-The 2021 spring team showed off Eck’s experience as an offensive line coach as the Jackrabbits were seventh in the FCS in rushing and fourth in the FCS for tackles for loss allowed despite playing some of the most physical defenses in the country in the Missouri Valley Football Conference.
-Sophomore offensive tackle Garret Greenfield was a near-consensus All-America selection and sophomore guard Mason McCormick also received All-America recognition.
+The 2021 spring team showed off Eck’s experience.
+The Jackrabbits were seventh in the FCS in rushing and fourth in the FCS for tackles for loss allowed, despite playing some of the most physical defenses in the country in the Missouri Valley Football Conference.
+Sophomore offensive tackle Garret Greenfield was a near-consensus All-America selection, and sophomore guard Mason McCormick also received All-America recognition.

-Eck served as the offensive line coach for the Jackrabbits from 2016-18.
-During his first season with the Jackrabbits, SDSU featured one of the most prolific offenses in the MVFC and the FCS, posting averages of 33.2 points and 437.5 yards of total offense per game.
+During Eck’s first season with the Jackrabbits in 2016, SDSU featured one of the most prolific offenses in the MVFC and the FCS, averaging 33.2 points and 437.5 yards of total offense per game.
 In league contests, SDSU ranked second out of 10 teams in allowing only 11 total sacks and ranking first in five different offensive categories.

 Before his time at SDSU, Eck was the offensive line coach and run-game coordinator at Montana State in 2015.
 The Bobcats were 18th in the FCS for rushing offense and 23rd in the FCS for sacks allowed.
-MSU was third in the FCS for scoring offense during his one season in Bozeman.
+MSU led FCS in yards per play during his one season in Bozeman.

-Eck and his wife Kimberly have five children: Quentin, Jaxton, Palmer, Maverick and Lola.
-Kimberly is on the Board of Directors of the American Football Coaches Wives Association.
+Eck and his wife Kimberly have five children: Quentin, Jaxton, Palmer, Maverick, and Lola.
+Kimberly was formerly on the Board of Directors of the American Football Coaches’ Wives Association.

 Jason Eck – Year-by-Year Collegiate Head Coaching Record